RohanVDvivedi/Cutlery/README.md

 Almost all the containers like Singlylist, Linkedlist, Bst, Hashmap (and even Heap) use intrusive nodes for management of the container.

-The above 2 statements slides in another feature, references to the objects inside the containers, are never invalid, unless you explicitly remove it from the container.
+The above 2 statements slides in another feature, references to the objects inside the containers, are never invalid, unless you explicitly remove it from the container (this is not the case with value_arraylist).
 Additionally, This library forces you to preallocate all your structs before-hand, or allocate only when you need it.

 **Note**